Rajpratik71/linux-manPages/grub-glue-efi.md

        -V, --version
               print program version

        Mandatory or optional arguments to long options are also mandatory or optional for any corresponding short options.

 REPORTING BUGS
        Report bugs to <bug-grub@gnu.org>.

 SEE ALSO
        The full documentation for grub-glue-efi is maintained as a Texinfo manual.
 If the info and grub-glue-efi programs are properly installed at your site, the command

               info grub-glue-efi

        should give you access to the complete manual.

-grub-glue-efi (GRUB) 2.02-2ubuntFebruary 2019                GRUB-GLUE-EFI(1)
+grub-glue-efi (GRUB) 2.02-2ubuntu8.12                                                        February 2019                                                                            GRUB-GLUE-EFI(1)